-Amounts in SEK million, 1 January-31 December 2018 2017 Profit for the year 2,454 6,827 Total other comprehensive income - Total comprehensive income for the year 2,454 6,827 The amount has been recalculated compared with previously published information in Vattenfall's 2017
+Amounts in SEK million, 1 January-31 December 2018 2017 1 Profit for the year 2,454 6,827 Total other comprehensive income Total comprehensive income for the year 2,454 6,827 1 The amount has been recalculated compared with previously published information in Vattenfall's 2017

-I ne amount has been recaiculated compared with previously published information in Vatterials 201.
 Annual and Sustainability Report as a result of new accounting rules (IFRS 9 and 15) that took effect in 2018.
 See Note 3 to the Parent Company accounts, Accounting policies.